 Marriage expert and creator of divorcebusting.com, Michele Weiner-Davis, and her husband Jim have been married for more than 30 years.
-Since Weiner-Davis is an expert, one might assume being married for almost four decades would be easy.
+Since Weiner-Davis is an expert, you might assume that marriage would be easy.

-“Expert or not, marriage is hard work,” said Weiner-Davis.
+“Expert or not, marriage is hard work,” says Weiner-Davis.
 “At times you consider quitting.
 Creating a lasting marriage is a humbling experience.
 It is part skill, part luck, elbow grease and blind determination.”

 Having devoted her life work to helping couples, Weiner-Davis knows that all marriages go through stages and predictable crises.

-The first stage of marriage is typically filled with passion.
-Starry-eyed in love with your mate, you finish each other’s sentences and annoying things are usually overlooked.
+Passion typically fills the first stage of marriage.
+Starry-eyed in love with your mate, you finish each other’s sentences and usually overlook annoying things.
 At no other time in your relationship is your feeling of well-being and physical desire for each other as intense.
 The newness and excitement of the relationship stimulates production of chemicals in your bodies that increase energy, positive attitudes, heighten sexuality and sensuality.

-In stage four, couples realize seeing eye-to-eye on everything is unlikely.
+During stage four, couples realize seeing eye-to-eye on everything is unlikely.
 They work to live more peaceably.
 They seek wise counsel from close friends and family, and marriage seminars or counseling.
-Hardheadedness is more readily forgiven, recognizing that neither party is exactly easy to live with.
-When disagreements occur, more of an effort is made to put themselves in each other’s shoes.
+Hardheadedness is easier to forgive as each person recognizes that neither party is exactly easy to live with.
+When disagreements occur, couples try to put themselves in each other’s shoes more often.
 They recognize they have to accept the good and the bad.
 Fights happen less frequently and are not as intense or emotional as before.